How To Create a Winning Pitch Deck

 6. Chart milestones on a timeline

 Timelines are a visual way to demonstrate project progress, milestones, and spending.
 Again it’s an easy way to read what can be quite dense content otherwise.

 7. Show off the team with professional photographs

 The purpose of pitch decks is to introduce potential funders to a concept or business idea and to stoke their interest.
 The investor’s perception of the founder and/or team behind the business – their passion, commitment, and experience – will heavily influence their decision on whether or not to invest.
 So, introduce the founder and the team with photographs that convey their professionalism, and provide relevant information about each team member: their experience, motivation for starting or contributing to the business, what their role will be short and long-term, and their tasks and responsibilities.

 8. Differentiate sections with compelling images

 Illustrations can contribute to a more visually compelling pitch deck and help convey content and key messages without words.
 On a design level, they can also be used to differentiate sections.
-Dynamic visuals will keep the audience engaged and at the same time will give them a break from text.
+Dynamic visuals will keep the audience engaged and at the same time will give them a break from the text.
 But remember – be consistent!
 Assure all similar elements and iconography in your design look and function in a similar way to increase consistency.

 In closing, there is no such thing as one perfect pitch deck for all investors.
 Every prospective investor will have their own unique way of looking at the opportunity.
-Emphasize the benefits of your idea, show them how it works, present with confidence.
+Emphasize the benefits of your idea, show them how it works, and present it with confidence.
 And leave a memorable impression on your audience!